Financial Crimes – What is it exactly ?

 Fraud

-There is a variety of frauds taking place in the financial systems.
+There is a variety of frauds taking place in the global financial systems.
 This includes but is not limited to cheque fraud, credit card fraud, mortgage fraud, bank fraud, and insurance fraud.
 Additionally, there are securities fraud, Insider trading scams, market manipulation, payment fraud, health care fraud, medical fraud, corporate fraud, etc;

 Theft